 Just about every time you run a report, you'll want to limit the data it displays.
 You might want to see only a certain customer or a particular month and year.
 In this lesson, you'll build a dialog box that allows the user to run reports based on custom-built criteria.

 Visual Basic is a powerful programming language that allows database developers to automate simple and complex tasks.
-In this lesson, you'll learn a little bit about Visual Basic, using it to make the reports dialog box you built in Lesson 10 fully functional.
+In this lesson, you'll learn a little bit about Visual Basic, using it to make the reports dialog box you built earlier fully functional.

 If you're creating a database for others, you must make it easy to use—and as you may remember, Access can look intimidating to a newbie!
 In this lesson, you'll build a navigation form that directs users to the forms and reports they need.
 You'll also set up a database for shared use and modify the startup options.